EGI-Federation/documentation/content/en/users/compute/software-distribution/_index.md

 ## Distributing new content

-To login into the service, just use `ssh` to log into the Uploader host.
+To log into the service, just use `ssh`.
-Its hostname is `cvmfs-uploader-egi.gridpp.rl.ac.uk`.
+The hostname is `cvmfs-uploader-egi.gridpp.rl.ac.uk`.
 Also, to maintain backwards compatibility, the alias `cvmfs-upload01.gridpp.rl.ac.uk` can be used.
 You need to specify explicitly which username you want to use to log in.